Managers' Internal Control Program Coordinator

 Colonel Patrick Hogeboom serves as Military Liaison for the Office of Economic Adjustment.
 He has 25 years of service to the U.S. Army in combat, construction, geospatial and training assignments.
 Prior to joining OEA, Col. Hogeboom served as the Deputy Commander of the South Atlantic Division, U.S. Army Corps of Engineers.
 He has also served on the Army Staff as Plans Officer for the Office of the Chief of Engineers, as Deputy Commander of the USACE Transatlantic Afghanistan District, Commander of the 1-361st Engineer Battalion and as the Tunnel Detection Project Officer for Joint Task Force North.
 Col. Hogeboom holds a bachelor’s degree in Civil Engineering and a master’s degree in Environmental Engineering.

-James Holland has been with OEA for four years, and now serves as Military Installation Resilience Program Director.
+James Holland has been with OEA for five years, and now serves as the Deputy Director for Compliance.
 Mr. Holland joined OEA after serving 10 years, both as a civilian and active duty military member, on the staff of the Assistant Secretary of the Air Force (Installations, Environment and Energy).
-He retired from active duty in 2007 after more than 27 year career in the United States Air Force, retiring in the grade of colonel.
-Mr. Holland holds a bachelor’s degree in Civil Engineering from Memphis State University and master’s degrees in Engineering Management and Civil Engineering from the University of Missouri-Rolla.
+He retired from active duty in 2007 after more than 27-year career in the United States Air Force, retiring in the grade of colonel.
+Mr. Holland holds a Bachelor’s Degree in Civil Engineering from Memphis State University and Master’s Degrees in Engineering Management and Civil Engineering from the University of Missouri-Rolla.

 Grants Management Specialist/Training Officer